dy/piezo/docs/r&d.md

   * maybe we may need generalizing transformers

-## [x] How to differentiate a-param from k-param argument: gain(input?, kParam) for pipe, but no fn overloading
+## [x] How to differentiate a-param from k-param argument: no fn overloading

   * There's no way to differentiate gain(channels, aParam) and gain(channels, kParam).